Common Foot Pain Diagnosis and Problems

 Your foot and ankle specialist might use local anesthetic injections carefully placed in certain joints or around specific nerves in the foot or leg in order to determine the exact source of pain.
 Again, non-specialists are not familiar enough with the intricate anatomy of the foot and ankle which is required to successfully perform these injections.
 When administered in or around a joint or nerve, if the pain is temporarily relieved, this is confirmation that the particular structure in question is the underlying problem causing the foot pain.
 This guides your foot and ankle surgeon to the right treatment or surgical procedure.

 Foot Pain Diagnosis

 The first step in diagnosing the cause of a foot pain problems is a careful history from the patient.
-A good test foot and ankle doctor will ask questions related to the nature, duration, location, onset and type of pain that you are experiencing.
+A good foot and ankle doctor will ask questions related to the nature, duration, location, onset and type of pain that you are experiencing.
 They may also ask if there was any unusual event that led up to this painful condition and if you’ve done anything which successfully relieved the pain.
 All of this information can your foot specialist arrive at the proper diagnosis.

 The next step in diagnosing foot pain is a thorough physical exam.
 Your doctor will use his or her hands to touch your feet, press on certain areas – like your foot arch – to illicit pain, assess range of motion, muscle strength, sensation, and circulation.
 An adept doctor will also watch you walk because certain gait types may result in foot pain.
-Anyone other than a foot and ankle specialist will not be trained properly in gait evaluation, and therefore it is most important to see a doctor who specializes in the diagnosis and treatment of the foot, ankle and lower leg, or a Podiatrist.
+Anyone other than a certified foot and ankle specialist will not be trained properly in gait evaluation, and therefore it is most important to see a doctor who specializes in the diagnosis and treatment of the foot, ankle and lower leg, or a Podiatrist.

 Chronic Regional Pain Syndrome (CRPS) or Reflex Sympathetic Dystrophy (RSD)